Luxury Outdoor Remodel Budget Tiers: $100k / $250k / $500k+ (San Diego 2026)

 • Slopes & Drainage: Hardscape falls 1.5–2% away from structures; collect to area drains/basins sized to catchment; avoid lot‑line discharge without approvals.

 • Porcelain (2‑cm): Rated pedestals or sand‑set with stabilized bedding; honor movement joints ~12–16′ in high sun; specify R‑rating suitable for wet areas.
+See the full spec breakdown in our porcelain paver guide.

 • Gas Piping: Burial depth and materials per CPC/local; tracer wire for plastic; pressure test per inspector (commonly 10 psi/15 min) noted on plan; bond CSST per listing.